Sydney Metro Western Sydney Airport

 Sydney Metro Western Sydney Airport, previously known as Sydney Metro Greater West, is a rapid transit rail project currently under-construction in Greater Western Sydney.
 The project involves the construction of a 23 km line as part of the Sydney Metro system.
 The line will operate between St Marys, where the line will connect to the Main Western railway line, and Bradfield via the Western Sydney Airport.
 It is intended to provide public transport for the upcoming Western Sydney Airport.

-Construction of the line started in December 2022 and was expected to be completed in late 2026 in time for the opening of the airport.
-However, it has been reported that operations may not commence until April 2027.
+Construction of the line started in December 2022 and was initially expected to be completed in late 2026 in time for the opening of the airport.
+However, this was later pushed back to December 2027, while reports suggest this risks being delayed further to 2028.

 Route

+The line was constructed to provide public transport for the Western Sydney Airport.

-The line will have six stations.
+The line will be 23 km and have six stations.